+Control of the regulated and non-regulated noxious weeds should be planned for and implemented.
 Acquisition and restoration efforts under consideration for the study area present a risk for the increased spread of noxious weeds.
 Agricultural practices should be maintained on the existing agricultural fields until the site is restored to prevent the widespread establishment of noxious weeds.
+Water control and moist management techniques may also be considered.
 Regular efforts to control noxious weeds will also reduce the risk of noxious weed infestations during and after restoration.

 Establishing tidal exchange and introducing saltwater from Port Susan will likely eliminate most or all noxious weeds below the high-tide line.
 Above that elevation, grading and other site disturbance are likely to increase the risk of a noxious weed infestation.
 Many of the noxious weeds present thrive in recently disturbed areas, meaning that earthwork and other restoration activity are likely to increase the risk of an infestation by noxious weeds in the short term.
 The use of thick mulch or cover crops is recommended as part of the restoration plan for the project.
+With tidal inundation, monitoring and treatment may be required post-restoration for invasive marsh plants, namely Spartina, which has been found after restoration on Leque Island.